South East Asia ATLAS of Plucked Instruments

 The body of a sung lisu is a small round piece of hardwood, like a bowl.
 The bottom is pierced with holes and has decoration around the edges.
 The front is covered with skin, like python or monitor lizard.
 The straight neck is carved from one piece of hardwood which extents to the pegbox.
 The pegbox bends back in a sharp curl.

-There are two round friction pegs on the right side and one on the left side of the open pegbox.
+It has three round friction pegs : two on the right side and one on the left side of the open pegbox.
 Three metal strings (of the same thickness) run over a small loose bridge to a wooden pin at the end of the neck, which goes right through the body.

 A nice round plectrum is fixed to that pin with a rope.